Schm1tz1/cp-mrc-playbook/kraft-mrc/README.md

-# CP Stretch Cluster Setups with KRaft
+# KRaft-based MRC and multi-DC setups
-This Gist contains 3 stretch cluster setups:
+This directory contains 3 stretch cluster setups:
-* 2 DC Kafka Cluster with KRaft
+* 2 DC Kafka Cluster
-* 2.5 DC AOP Kafka Cluster with KRaft (non-MRC and MRC)
+* 2.5 DC AOP Kafka Cluster (non-MRC and MRC)
-* 3 DC Kafka Cluster with KRaft
+* 3 DC Kafka Cluster

 ## Namespaced Operator Deployments
 For the 3DC and 2.5DC setup you need 3 namespaces, for 2DC you need 2 namespaces: